What is a First Time Buyer?

 Here are a few things to consider:

-• If you’re self-employed or a contractor, it can be trickier to get accepted by lenders.
-You will need to provide the lender with more detailed evidence about your financial situation, backed by 12 months to 2 years of accounts.
+- If you’re self-employed or a contractor, it can be trickier to get accepted by lenders.
+You must provide the lender with more detailed evidence about your financial situation, backed by 12 months to 2 years of accounts.

 Circumstances that affect your eligibility